An aggravated dispositional departure occurs when the Guidelines recommend a stayed sentence but the court pronounces a prison sentence.

 The Sex Offender Grid displays the presumptive sentences for criminal sexual conduct, failure to register as a predatory offender, and related offenses as shown on the Sex Offender Grid.

-The Standard Grid displays the presumptive sentences for felony offenses not on the Sex Offender Grid.
+The Standard Grid displays the presumptive sentences for felony offenses not on the Sex Offender Grid or Drug Offender Grid.

 The statutory maximum is the maximum sentence duration provided for the offense in statute (e.g., imprisonment for not more than 15 years).